Reranking Social Media Feeds: A Practical Guide for Field Experiments: Implementing a Browser Extension

 \section{Implementing a Browser Extension}

 In this section, we focus on the implementation details of running social media feed experiments with a browser extension and summarize various technical challenges.
-We offer practical recommendations and release source code~\footnote{\url{https://github.com/StanfordHCI/FeedMonitor}}---in Javascript---that can be used as a blueprint to implement feed experiments on X. Our examples are based on Google Chrome but can easily be adapted to other browsers.
+We offer practical recommendations and release source code~\footnote{\url{https://github.com/StanfordHCI/FeedMonitor}} that can be used as a blueprint to implement feed experiments on social media.
+This section will focus on X as a use case, but the same technological approach can be applied to any platform.
+Our examples are based on Google Chrome but can easily be adapted to other browsers.
 The rest of this section assumes familiarity with key concepts of web architecture and extension development.

 First, we provide implementation guidance on how to intercept and edit the responses from the server containing the feed.
 Then, we cover guidelines on participant recruitment and registration.
 Finally, we conclude with technical details on how to notify the user about specific events or deliver surveys.